Internal Medicine Frequently Asked Questions

 - Army physical fitness testing includes weigh-in, sit-ups, push-ups, and a 2-mile run every 6 months (usually around April and October at Ft.
 Sam Houston).
 Details are available at http://www.armyrotc.mtu.edu/Materials/APFT.pdf.

 A12.
 Duty hours according to the ACGME are defined as all clinical and academic activities related to the residency program.
-This includes inpatient and outpatient clinical care, in-house call, short call, night float and day float, transfer of patient care, and administrative activities related to patient care such as completing medical records, ordering and reviewing lab tests, and signing verbal orders.
-Currently, our program does not permit call from home.
+This includes inpatient and outpatient clinical care, transfers of care, and administrative activities related to patient care such as completing medical records, ordering and reviewing lab tests, and signing verbal orders.
+Currently, our residents do not perform home call.
 Therefore, only the hours spent in the hospital count toward the 80-hour weekly limit.
-What is not included in the duty hour’s definition is reading, studying, and academic preparation time, such as time spent away from patient care to prepare for morning report presentations, mortality and morbidity conference, or journal club.
-In short, our program adheres to the ACGME Duty hour guidelines which can be found and described at:
+What is not included in the duty hour’s definition is reading, studying, and academic preparation time, such as time spent away from patient care to prepare for morning report presentations, conferences, or journal club.
+In short, our program adheres to the ACGME Duty hour guidelines which can be found and described at the ACGME website.

 - Directions and maps to SAMMC campus can be obtained opening the following link: